benjamin-stover/Book-Management/README.md

 ## DOWNLOAD AND SET UP INSTRUCTIONS
-This program was written in C++ using Qt on Linux.
+This program was wrtten in C++ in the Qt Creator IDE on a Linux machine.
 - Download Qt
 - Download PostgreSQL
 - Create or enter the PostgreSQL database you would like the data